adamlacerda/website-digital-agency/README.md

 Web page of a fictitious digital services agency.

-It has the sections: HOME ABOUT SERVICES PORTFOLIO TEAM BLOG CONTACT
+It has the sections: HOME, ABOUT, SERVICES, PORTFOLIO, TEAM, BLOG, CONTACT

 By clicking on the Menu options, you are directed to the given section on the page.